Generating Concept Lexicalizations via Dictionary-Based Cross-Lingual Sense Projection

-Our method builds upon the semantic projection framework, in which sense tags from a source-language corpus are transferred to a target language through word alignment.
-Because each sense tag corresponds to a lexical concept, projection associates target-language lemmas with existing sense tags, thereby generating new senses in the target language.
-This projection framework assumes a word-aligned parallel corpus with sense annotations on the source side.
-If a source word $x$ tagged with concept $s$ is aligned with a target word $y$, then the lemma of $y$ can also be associated with concept $s$.
+Our method, \exnet{}, builds upon the semantic projection framework, in which sense tags from a source-language corpus are transferred to a target language through word alignment.
+Because each sense tag corresponds to a lexical concept, projection associates target-language lemmas with existing concepts, thereby generating new senses in the target language.
+This framework assumes a word-aligned parallel corpus with sense annotations on the source side.
+Formally, if a source word $x$ tagged with concept $s$ is aligned with a target word $y$, then the lemma of $y$ can also be associated with concept $s$.
 We say that the semantic tag $s$ is \emph{projected} across the alignment link from $x$ to $y$, which \emph{generates} the sense $(y, s)$.

-Our method, \exnet{}, introduces two dictionary-based enhancements to the projection framework.
-First, it employs a novel aligner, \dbalign{}, which incorporates evidence from a bilingual dictionary (Section \ref{dbalign}).
-Second, it applies a filtering step that discards projections lacking dictionary support.
-The full procedure is summarized in Figure~\ref{alg-bidictnet2025}.

-The filtering step uses a bilingual dictionary to validate each aligned pair.
-Let $D$ be a bilingual dictionary consisting of translation pairs $(x, y)$, where $x$ and $y$ are words or phrases in the source and target languages that serve as valid translations of one another in at least one context.
-If a sense-tagged word $x$ is aligned with a target word $y$, we project the sense only if $(x, y) \in D$.
-Otherwise, the link is discarded and no sense is generated.
-However, to facilitate the generation of senses involving rare words and proper nouns, we always project a sense when $x$ and $y$ share the same orthographic form.
+Our method incorporates a filtering step that discards projections lacking dictionary support.
+To validate each aligned pair, the filtering step uses a bilingual dictionary, consisting of translation pairs of words or phrases in the source and target languages that serve as valid translations of one another.
+If a sense-tagged word is aligned with a target word, we project the sense if and only if the translation pair is found in the dictionary.
+To facilitate the generation of senses involving rare words and proper nouns, we always project a sense when the aligned words share the same orthographic form.